Automatic layout of railroad diagrams: Evaluation

 \subsection{Manual layout in the wild}

-\autoref{fig:counterexamples} showed a few examples of diagrams outside our scope.
+\enlargethispage{-.6\baselineskip} \autoref{fig:counterexamples} showed a few examples of diagrams outside our scope, chosen due to their broad variety of complex layout features, from corpuses that are often considered a reference by other illustrators to emulate.
 In \autoref{fig:approx-counter}, we show our best approximation of each.
 It would not make sense to directly compare rendering properties like width and height, because they depend as much on stylistic choices like fonts and spacing as on layout.
 Neither would it make sense to compare wrap penalties, because we cannot infer the penalty functions implicitly expressed in those diagrams.
 We can only argue that our layouts are comparably compact and readable with the additional merit of being automatically laid out.
-Meanwhile, it is worth noting that the diagrams in \autoref{fig:counterexamples} (except \ref{fig:counterexamples:unseen}) were laid out by hand to document very widely used syntaxes: Apple Pascal, JSON, and SQLite.
+Meanwhile, it is worth noting that the diagrams in \autoref{fig:counterexamples} (except~\ref{fig:counterexamples:unseen}) were laid out by hand to document very widely used syntaxes: Apple Pascal, JSON, and SQLite.
 High-impact settings may motivate creators to invest in custom manual layout even when automated tools are available.